 The Hirsh Health Sciences Library at Tufts University maintains a Course Reserves Collection chosen by faculty to help support the teaching of courses.
 The objective is to ensure that high use items required for classes are more readily available to students during their study.
 These are processed by and made available through the library’s Circulation Department.
 Items placed on reserve may include physical and electronic books, films, journals we do not license electronically, and models.
 These materials may be added from library collections, an instructor’s personal collection, or may be requested for purchase.
-To ensure greater access to reserve materials, they are loaned out for three hours at a time during the day and some titles circulate overnight.
+To ensure greater access to reserve materials, they are loaned out for four hours at a time during the day and some titles circulate overnight.

 Questions?
 Please contact us: